docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 ### Prerequisites

-To run the test suite, you will need to
+To run the test suite, you will need to:

 1. [Install Docker][get-docker]
 2. Install `jq` and (GNU) `parallel` (under Ubuntu, use `sudo apt-get -y install jq parallel`)